Glutathione synthetase deficiency

+Signs and symptoms

 Genetics

 Mutations in the GSS gene cause glutathione synthetase deficiency.
 This gene provides instructions for making the enzyme glutathione synthetase.
 This enzyme is involved in a process called the gamma-glutamyl cycle, which takes place in most of the body's cells.
 This cycle is necessary for producing a molecule called glutathione.
 Glutathione protects cells from damage caused by unstable oxygen-containing molecules, which are byproducts of energy production.
 Glutathione is called an antioxidant because of its role in protecting cells from the damaging effects of these unstable molecules which are byproducts of energy production.
 Mutations in the GSS gene prevent cells from making adequate levels of glutathione, leading to the signs and symptoms of glutathione synthetase deficiency.

 This disorder is inherited in an autosomal recessive pattern, which means the defective gene is located on an autosome, and two copies of the gene - one from each parent - are required to be born with the disorder.
 The parents of an individual with an autosomal recessive disorder each carry one copy of the defective gene, but usually are not affected by the disorder.